cabforum/smime/SBR.md

 **Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
 Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency
-For the status of Subscriber Certificates:

-If the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.
+For the status of Subscriber Certificates: if the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.

-For the status of Subordinate CA Certificates:

-The CA SHALL update and reissue CRLs at least:
+For the status of Subordinate CA Certificates: the CA SHALL update and reissue CRLs at least:

-   i. once every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.
+1. once every twelve months; and
+2. within 24 hours after revoking a Subordinate CA Certificate.

 The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.